 Actually, because I like to fact-check and double fact-check, I took the liberty of asking her eldest Brother Chris (above right) and he confirmed that is the case.
 “You are correct,” he replied.
-There you have it, Grace Jones was born on 19 May 1951.
+There you have it, Grace Jones was almost certainly born on 19 May 1951, whatever other media may say.
 Happy birthday, Grace.

 What is indisputable is that Grace Jones is exquisitely preternaturally ageless, with beautiful gleaming white teeth, a chiselled bone structure worthy of Nefertiti, covered with the most glowing unlined dark mocha skin.
 If I had to number-crunch, she doesn’t look a day over 50 and attributes her vibrant youthfulness to a regular intake of red wine.
 Well, she would, wouldn’t she.